geode-sdk/net_libs/README.md

 Using OpenSSL as the TLS backend requires it to be installed on the system.

-Using Rustls (default on non-Windows) may require extra setup to cross-compile, besides just installing Rust and cargo-c:
+Using Rustls (default option) may require extra setup to cross-compile, besides just installing Rust and cargo-c:
 ```sh
 # for android32
 rustup target add armv7-linux-androideabi